 Check the weather forecast regularly for an idea of when snow is likely.
 Plan your journeys accordingly, and remember roads and transport networks are likely to face disruption during the snow.
 Consider keeping an emergency kit in your car should you get caught in winter conditions.

-We keep an active map of grit bin locations across the Stirling area, that the community are able to use for paths and roads during icy conditions.
-You can find this map here.
+We keep an active map of grit bin locations across the Stirling area, that the community can use for paths and roads during icy conditions.
+View the Map.

-The Scottish Government has also compiled general guidance on snow & cold weather, which can be found here.
+The Scottish Government has also compiled general guidance on snow and cold weather.

 Heatwave & Hot Weather